 A Factory Reset erases all data in the /data and /enterprise partitions in internal storage and clears all device settings.
 A Factory Reset returns the device to the last installed operating system image.
 To revert to a previous operating system version, re-install that operating system image.
-See Performing a System Update on page 176 for more information.
+See Performing a System Update for more information.